rubymonolith/nopassword/README.md

 Codey only worries about generating codes and creating a secure environment for end-users to validate the codes.

-### Why was it not built into devise, warden, or ominauth?
+### Why was it not built on devise, warden, or ominauth?

 I initially thought this would make for a great OmniAuth strategy, but quickly realized OmniAuth has a goal of being agnostic to rails and ships Rack middleware.
 I needed something more integrated into Rails controllers and views so that I could more easily extend in various projects.